🇬🇪 Georgia Expats

 Activity Cost (GEL) Cost (USD)

-Tbilisi has a surprising depth of entertainment options.
-The nightlife scene (centered around clubs like Bassiani and Khidi) is world-famous in the electronic music community.
-There are film festivals, art exhibitions, wine bars, and a growing foodie scene.
-You won't get bored.
+Tbilisi has a surprising depth of entertainment.
+The nightlife scene (Bassiani, Khidi, Mtkvarze) is world-famous in the electronic music community.
+Wine bars, art exhibitions, film festivals, and a growing foodie scene mean you won't get bored.
+The nightlife guide and fitness guide cover the specifics.

 Childcare & Schools